-The NRMA has become Australia's first motoring body to be Climate Active certified, building on its commitment to becoming one of the nation's leading environmentally-conscious and sustainable organisations.
+The NRMA has become Australia's first motoring body to be Climate Active certified, building on our commitment to becoming one of the nation's leading environmentally-conscious and sustainable organisations.

 What is Climate Active certification?

-Awarded to Australian businesses that have reduced their carbon emissions to zero (also known as carbon-neutrality or net-zero carbon emissions), Climate Active certification is considered one of the most rigorous and credible carbon neutrality certifications available.
+Businesses, governments and communities looking to reduce their carbon emissions can identify organisations which are carbon neutral by the Climate Active trademark.
+Climate Active certification is considered one of the most rigorous and credible carbon neutrality certifications available.

 NRMA's certification applies to the operations of its motoring and membership operations and does not include NRMA's Transport and Tourism businesses (Marine, Car Rentals, Holiday Parks and Resorts) or its investment portfolio.

-- Renewable energy to the area of Chitradurga, Karnataka (India), which will help reduce fossil fuel dominated power generation and reduce global GHG emissions.
-This project is also a significant source of employment and educational opportunities for the local community
+Carbon offset credits are generated from activities that prevent, reduce or remove greenhouse gas emissions from being released into the atmosphere.
+The NRMA invested in offsets from a renewable energy project in the area of Chitradurga, Karnataka (India), which will reduce fossil fuel-dominated power generation help and reduce global GHG emissions.
+This project is also a significant source of employment and educational opportunities for the local community.

 Looking to the future